-1) Basis of Purchased Timber
+Basis of Purchased Timber

-Basis of purchased timber is its purchase cost.
+The basis of purchased timber is its purchase cost.

-Documenting the timber basis is beneficial because: 1) it reduces timber sale proceeds and thus reduces your taxes on timber sale; 2) allows you to claim loss deduction if your timber is lost, damaged, or destroyed by casualty, theft, condemnation; and 3) it allows you to recover the costs of reforestation that you may incur.
+Documenting the timber basis is beneficial because it (1) reduces timber sale proceeds and, thus, reduces your taxes on timber sale; (2) enables you to claim loss deduction if your timber is lost, damaged, or destroyed by casualty, theft, or condemnation; and (3) allows you to recover the costs of reforestation that you may incur.

-The cost of woodland purchase should be allocated among the capital assets acquired, such as land, timber, and other property, based on its relative share of their fair market value.
+The cost of woodland purchase should be allocated among the capital assets acquired, such as land, timber, and other property, based on its relative share of their FMV.

 The best time to establish the original basis of your timber is at the time of acquisition because the timber volume and value may be readily available then.
-Retroactively determining timber basis may be acceptable but the cost of doing so should be weighed against any potential tax savings.
+Retroactively determining timber basis may be acceptable, but the cost of doing so should be weighed against any potential tax savings.